 On longer term strategic projects this will involve policy research to anticipate how future development pressures and changes to the planning system are likely to influence emerging spatial land use strategies and plan making at the district level.
 This input from Hume Planning will involve land promotion over the longer term through the Local Plan Process.
 For further information refer to the Strategic Land Promotion section of this website.

-The practice focuses on residential and commercial projects (the latter including retail; employment; telecommunication and leisure and community uses).
+The practice focuses on residential and commercial projects, including retail, employment, leisure and community uses.

 - Appraisal of the development potential of land opportunities

 - Planning strategy and promotion of land through the Local Plan